Glycemic Index of Surimi - minced fish in crab sticks

 What nutrients does Surimi - minced fish in crab sticks provide?

-Can diabetics include Surimi - minced fish in crab sticks in their diet?
+Can Surimi - minced fish in crab sticks be eaten at night?

 Glycemic Index Database